eclipse-sumo/sumo/docs/web/docs/Simulation/Distances.md

 ## Lane curvature
 By design, all lanes of an edge are assigned the same length value (corresponding to driving distance and maximum lanePosition).
+The assigned length is set to the average length of all lanes of that edge.
 For curved edges, this introduces a mismatch between geometrical length and driving distance because outer lanes in a curve are longer than inner lanes.

+The main architectural reason for enforcing the same length for all lanes is the great simplificaiton this brings to lane-changing computation.

+!!! note
+    since version 1.9.0 internal lanes for multi-lane turning connections (linkDir != 's') permit different lengths.
+Lane changing is forbidden while a vehicle is on such lanes.

 ## No-internal-links (meso)
 When running a simulation with option **--no-internal-links** or **--mesosim**